-In general, the 2022/23 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.
+In general, the 2023/24 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.

-Once again, the management of cashflow remained strong and expenditure was within budget, outside of the cost to fund the Judicial Review of the planning decision for the Residual Waste Treatment Project.
-The General Reserves reduced by $\pm 392,733$ against a budgeted reduction of $\pm 315,000$; the difference largely being due to the ± 109 k cost incurred on the Judicial Review.
+Once again, the management of cashflow remained strong and expenditure was broadly within budget.
+The General Reserves reduced by £211,691 which included a planned return of £175,000 back to councils from reserves; the difference largely being due to an increased spend on procurement related activities during the year.